 As you might already know that e-bikes need to be charged so, there are charging points for e-bikes at various places.
 This could be your home, your office, or various charging stations in the city you live in.

 One important aspect of buying an electric bike is to know its depreciation rate.
 This will help to understand what this e-bike will be worth over the years.
 Let us walk you through the depreciation rate and value of various e-bikes, shall we?

-Just to remind you that depreciation rate is the value of an asset lost over the years.
+Just to remind you the depreciation rate is the value of an asset lost over the years.
 The easiest method to calculate depreciation is the straight-line method.
-Normally, the original or purchase value of an e-bike is divided for seven years.
+Normally, the original or purchase value of an e-bike is divided into seven years.

 How fast do e-bikes depreciate?

 How does the depreciation line for e-bikes go over the years?
 A retail e-bike usually starts losing its value (depreciate) the day you buy it.
 After that, it would be fair to say that an e-bike depreciates at about 15-20% per year.
 This all also depends on the condition of the bike and the brand you buy.

 A Stromer ST2, for example, which is originally priced at around 7000 dollars, will have a better market value over the years than say, Easy Motion e-bike, which originally costs 3000 dollars.
 For DIY kit building e-bikes, the depreciation peaks way higher.

 A good analogy would be the depreciation of an iPhone vs one of the Chinese Android smartphone brands.
 An iPhone will hold its value for a long period of time and would resell well even used.
 A Chinese-made Android phone will lose its value really fast and may cost nearly nothing two-three years after purchase.

 A battery that is about 2-3 years old will most probably lose most or all of its value.
 A battery is a replaceable part of an e-bike and will need to be changed after a certain time in any case.
 But the rest of the parts usually maintain about half of their cost after a few years.